pulumi/docs/content/docs/get-started/gcp/modify-program.md

 {{% /choosable %}}

-Now that you have your new `index.html` with some content, open your IDE or text editor and modify your program to add the contents of your `index.html` file to your storage bucket.
+Now that you have your new `index.html` with some content, open your program file and modify it to add the contents of your `index.html` file to your storage bucket.

-To accomplish this, we will take advantage of your chosen programming language's native libraries to read the content of the file and assign it as an input to a new  `BucketObject`.
+To accomplish this, you will use your chosen programming language's native libraries to read the content of the file and assign it as an input to a new  `BucketObject`.

 {{< chooser language "javascript,typescript,python,go,csharp" / >}}

 {{% choosable language javascript %}}

+In `index.js`, add the following:

 ```javascript
 const fs = require("fs");